• Skip to main content

 TIP… The Wicked Ball has a “customizable outer shell” that allows you to easily renew the ball if it ever becomes cracked, dented, or unsightly after constant use.

 It’s waterproof and washable.
 As long as you tighten the 2 outer shell pieces securely together, it can be soaked directly in water or run under a stream of water.
-This great for playing with the Wicked Ball in the water with your dog and for cleaning the outer shell of the Wicked Ball.
+This is great for playing with the Wicked Ball in the water with your dog and for cleaning the outer shell of the ball itself.
 You can see both features here:

 It keeps your dog busy and keeps their mind of the fact that they’re bored — whether they’re home alone or not.